Topaz Video AI Anime Upscaling (2026): Gaia Model vs UniFab Kairo, Tested

 What Is Topaz Video AI Anime Upscaling?

 Topaz Video AI anime upscaling refers to using the Gaia model inside Topaz Video AI to upscale animation, cel art, and CGI footage to 4K or 8K.
-Unlike the Proteus or Rhea models trained on live-action footage, Gaia is tuned to recognize and preserve anime-specific characteristics: clean line edges, flat color regions, motion lines, and stylized shadows.
+Unlike the Proteus or Rhea models trained on live-action footage, Gaia is tuned to recognize animation-specific characteristics: clean line edges, flat color regions, motion lines, and stylized shadows.
+One honesty note up front — Topaz does not sell a model officially branded "anime."
+Gaia is its animation/CGI model, and Topaz staff confirm it "was trained on animated and computer-generated content," which is why it is the model anime users are pointed to.

 Original vs Topaz_Gaia